This post may contain affiliate links. Read the full disclosure here.

 Most snacks don’t pack very well, so while there are quite a few American snacks I can’t find in France, I tend to not bring many over.
 Not to mention, my favorite cereal or a bag of chips in a flavor I really like isn’t going to last very long so it doesn’t make sense for it to take up precious space in my suitcase.
 Cut your losses on any food items that fit this description.

-Get ready to embrace French snacks and/or pay an arm and leg whenever you have a craving and need to visit one of the not-so-cheap American grocery stores or order online.
+Get ready to embrace French snacks and/or pay top price whenever you have a craving and need to visit one of the American grocery stores or order online.
 But if you do have a little bit of room…

 I don’t even like candy corn that much.
 But do I want my yearly one piece of candy corn while I’m in France?
 Yes, absolutely.
 Bring on all the artificial colors.